rancher-sandbox/rancher-desktop/README.md

 Rancher Desktop is an Electron application with the primary business logic written in TypeScript and JavaScript.
-It leverages several other pieces of technology to provide the platform elements which include k3s, kim, kubectl, WSL, qemu, and more.
+It leverages several other pieces of technology to provide the platform elements which include k3s, kubectl, nerdctl WSL, qemu, and more.
 The application wraps numerous pieces of technology to provide one cohesive application.